miekg/bgp/README.md

 ## TODO

+* multiple message after each other, i.e. Open and Notifcation.
 * fix all error uses
 * create server infra ala net/http, godns
 * Fix Path Attributes, these are like dns RR's, define an interface